This exhibition is temporarily closed for upgrade works. Come and explore when it reopens on Tuesday 26 June.

 Borrow a free digital guide and learn about Henry Wellcome's wonderful curios (available in English, French and BSL).

-This exhibition is free.
-See opening hours.
 Some non-flash photography is permitted in this exhibition.
 See our photography policy.